nikic/nikic.github.com/_posts/2014-05-23-PHPs-new-hashtable-implementation.markdown

 ---
 layout: post
 title: PHP's new hashtable implementation
-excerpt:
+excerpt: In this article we'll explore how the new hashtable implementation used by PHP 7 improved memory usage and performance.
 ---
 About three years ago I wrote an article [analyzing the memory usage of arrays][array_size] in PHP 5.
-As part of the work for the upcoming PHP 7, large parts of the Zend Engine have been rewritten with a focus on smaller data structures requiring fewer allocations.
+As part of the work on the upcoming PHP 7, large parts of the Zend Engine have been rewritten with a focus on smaller data structures requiring fewer allocations.
 In this article I will provide an overview of the new hashtable implementation and show why it is more efficient than the previous implementation.